 - Yeppoon Main Beach: a favourite with locals and visitors alike, relax for a day at this peaceful beach and take frequent dips in the turquoise waters.
 There’s no need to fight for sand space here, as it is much quieter than many other beaches in Queensland.

 - Wreck Point Scenic Lookout: a good option if you have the time up your sleeve, the lookout offers some incredible views of Yeppoon and the beautiful Capricorn Coast.

 After driving for about five hours along the Pacific Coast Way, take your next well-earned stop at Airlie Beach.
-This coastal town offers a combination of relaxation and plenty of action and adventure, and is also the gateway to the incredible Whitsundays.
+This coastal town offers a combination of relaxation and plenty of action and adventure and it is also the gateway for those wanting to explore the incredible Whitsundays.